skeyll/SynicSugar/docs/content/GettingStarted/helloworld.md

     ///
 }
 ```

-In this tutorial, we implement a function to send HelloWorld on debug log of other peers.
+In this tutorial, we implement a function to send HelloWorld on debug log of other peers.<br>
-We choice NetworkPlaye to identify who sent it.
-And use Rpc to send it to the others.
+We choice NetworkPlaye to identify who sent it and use Rpc to send it to the others.<br>
-The function to synchronize the process should be public.
-And we add Rpc attribute to it.
+We add Rpc attribute and public modify to a function to synchronize the process.

 ```cs
 using UnityEngine;
 using SynicSugar.P2P;